GustavoButtini/C_Codes/README.md

 # C_Codes

-A big amount of C Codes of a System Developer, nothing extraordinary, but a lot of simple codes to train the logic.
+A agglomerate of a enourmous varieties of C exercices to train logic and base concepts of programs